Kaibab National Forest Christmas Tree Permit

 Each forest has limitations on the size of the tree you can cut and the species of trees that are permitted.
 See below to help you measure and choose a tree that meets your permit's guidelines.

-Before you leave home, be sure to measure the space where you plan to place the tree in your home (height and width), and measure the space in your vehicle where you will be transporting the tree.
+Before you leave home, be sure to measure the space where you plan to place the tree (height and width), and measure the space in your vehicle where you will be transporting the tree.

 If there is snow on the ground, remove it from around the stump so you can accurately measure the stump and tree height.